SatyaHarshithaDanda/FinScope/README.md

 FinScope operates as a **coordinated ecosystem of specialized AI agents**.
 These agents collaborate to analyze market sentiment, evaluate company fundamentals, and generate strategic portfolio recommendations.
-In addition, the platform includes an **educational layer that explains financial metrics such as RSI, EBITDA, and P/E ratios in real time**, helping users not only make decisions but also understand the reasoning behind them.
+In addition, the platform includes an educational layer that explains financial metrics such as RSI, EBITDA, and P/E ratios in real time, helping users not only make decisions but also understand the reasoning behind them.
 ------------------------------------------------------------------------